 (iii) Statement of Cash Flows.

 (d) Notice of a material change.
-A Counter-Party that has been granted an Unsecured Credit Limit pursuant to Section 16.11.2, Requirements for Setting a Counter-Party’s Unsecured Credit Limit, shall inform ERCOT within one Business Day if it has experienced a material change in its operations, financial condition or prospects that might adversely affect the Counter-Party. and require a revision to its Unsecured Credit Limit.
-ERCOT may require the Counter-Party to meet one of the credit requirements of Section 16.11.3, Alternative Means of Satisfying ERCOT Creditworthiness Requirements. s
+A Counter-Party shall inform ERCOT within one Business Day if it has experienced a material change in its operations, financial condition or prospects that might adversely affect the Counter-Party.

+(e) Any guarantor of a Counter-Party that submits its own financial statements purusuant to this section must provide a guarantee in one of the standard form documents approved by the ERCOT Board of Directors and be approved by ERCOT.
+No modifications of such forms are permitted.

 (2) A Counter-Party is responsible at all times for maintaining:

-(a) Secured Collateral in an amount equal to or greater than that Counter-Party’s
+(a) Financial Security in an amount equal to or greater than that Counter-Party’s

 (i) TPES; plus